23,000 residents enjoy its perfect weather, natural beauty, and creative sensibility.

 Unlimited access to Main Beach gives plenty of opportunities for residents to enjoy the sun, sea, and surf of Laguna Beach.
 Gorgeous views of the ocean coupled with friendly neighbors as well as an eclectic collection of one-of-a-kind homes make living in the Village nothing less than an absolute delight.

 Homes in Laguna Village tend to have more personality and flavor than those in other newer areas, thanks in large part to the fact that most of the homes here tend to be older.
 Expect the residents of these homes to have vibrant characters to match as well.
-These houses come in various distinctive styles, from quaint beach cottages to ultra-modern homes constructed with glass, steel and concrete.
+These houses come in various distinctive styles, from quaint beach cottages to ultra-modern homes constructed with glass, steel, and concrete.

 Located just south of Newport Coast, North Laguna is quite possibly the most sought-after address in Laguna Beach.
 More peaceful than the rest of the city, this area is home to gated and exclusive communities such as Emerald Bay, Smithcliffs, and Irvine Cove.
 North Laguna is synonymous with luxury living.
-Beautiful homes and well-kept yards are the norm.
-What it lacks for in nightlife it more than makes up for in gorgeous homes and amazing views of the ocean.
+Beautiful homes and well-kept yards are the norms.
+What it lacks in nightlife is more than makes up for in gorgeous homes and amazing views of the ocean.
 If you are tired of crowded beaches and you want some “me” time, North Laguna is the gateway to more secluded beaches.

 Avid divers and snorkelers will find paradise in Divers Cove, while other water sports enthusiasts will experience the time of their lives in Laguna Sea Sports.
 After a day in the ocean, you can hike and camp overnight at Crystal Cove State Park.
 North Laguna offers a completely serene and relaxing way of life.